 When documents from other countries are provided, they must be translated into Spanish or the co-official language of the territory where the application is submitted.

 All foreign public documents must be previously legalized by the Consular Office of Spain with jurisdiction in the country in which said document has been issued or, where appropriate, by the Ministry of Foreign Affairs and Cooperation

 2. The application process

 Application: You need to present the applicationpersonally in any public Immigration Office corresponding to the province where the foreigner has registered its TIE application.

 On the day of the application, you need to go with all the documents you can present to avoid any refusal of the application.
-After 45 days, if you haven’t received any notification of the application, it’s understood that the application has been approved for the administrative silence.
-You can also check you have got any notification in the Single Edictal Board (TEU) or in the electronic headquarters if you have been required to present the application online.
+After 45 days, if you haven’t received any notification of the application, it’s understood that the application has been approved for administrative silence.
+You can also check if you have got any notification in the Single Edictal Board (TEU) or in the electronic headquarters if you have been required to present the application online.

 If the application is approved, your family members have two months from the notification of the concession, to personally request the visa at the diplomatic mission or consular office.

 Do you qualify for the family reunification visa?
 If this isn´t for you, maybe see if one of these visas better fits your needs: